Scripting

 You can not use both methods simultaneously.
 Once you start writing UniotLisp code directly, you'll need to recompile your visual blocks to return to the Visual Editor.

 The Visual Editor provides an intuitive way to create scripts using a drag-and-drop interface.
-Read more about it in the Visual Editor documentation.
+Read more about it in the documentation.

 Ideal for: